Battle of Orsha: Eve of battle

-The size of the Muscovite army
+Size of the Muscovite army

 The size of the Muscovite army remains an unsolved question.
 Narrative Lithuanian sources generally give large numbers.
 King Sigismund wrote to Pope Leo X about a "horde of Muscovites" which consisted of 80,000 men.
 Sigismund also claimed that his army had killed 30,000 Muscovites and taken prisoner 46 commanders and 1,500 nobles.
 Extant Polish and Lithuanian documents, however, list all captured nobles by name; only 611 men in all.
 The Polish historian Bohun considers it improvident to rely on what he terms "propaganda data" given by Sigismund.
+According to the Sigismund description of the disposition of the Russian troops, each regiment outnumbers even modern divisions.
 Gembarowicz (another Polish researcher) is of the opinion that the Muscovite army was about 40,000 strong.
 It also remains unclear why – if the figure of 70,000–80,000 men is to be trusted – King Sigismund (who knew about this superiority of the Muscovite army from Mikhail Glinsky's letters) kept a personal guard of about 5,000 men (about 15% of his army) in reserve, without sending them into the battle.
 The Muscovite chronicles (Novgorodian and Sophian codexes) claim a Lithuanian numerical superiority.

 The Russian historian A. Lobin tried to calculate the size of the Muscovite army at Orsha based on the mobilisation capacities of the towns which had to send townspeople for military service.
 It is known that except for Boyar sons of the sovereign's regiment, the army consisted of people from at least 14 towns: Novgorod, Pskov, Velikie Luki, Kostroma, Murom, Borovsk, Tver, Volok, Roslavl, Vyazma, Pereyaslavl, Kolomna, Yaroslavl, and Starodub.
 Based on figures from the well-documented Polotsk campaign of 1563, the author gives the following estimates: 400–500 Tatars, 200 boyar sons of the sovereign's regiment, 3,000 Novgorodian and Pskovians, and about 3,600 representatives of other towns, altogether about 7,200 noblemen.
 Once servants are included, the overall size of the Muscovite army could be 13,000–15,000 men.
 Considering the losses during the campaign, the level of desertion which is documented in the sources and the number of soldiers left as a garrison in Smolensk; the number of Muscovite troops present at Orsha could have been as low as about 12,000 men.
 This calculation method has been backed by Brian Davies (University of Texas at San Antonio), and Russian historians N. Smirnov, A. Pankov, O. Kurbatov, М. Krom, and V. Penskoy.
+An earlier estimate also noted that at the beginning of the 16th century, the Russia could not even gather 40,000 in its ranks.
+Vitaly Penskoi analyzing the structure of the Russian army, also came to the conclusion that in the largest military campaigns under Vasily III, Muscovites could not have more than 20,000.